sbrunner/multi-repo-automation/README.md

 mra.edit("file")
 ```

-## To do something on all repo that not depends on the branch:
+## To do something on all repo that not depends on the branch

 ```python
 #!/usr/bin/env python3